 Advise the division of Prevention and Early Intervention within the Texas Department of Family and Protective Services on opportunities to incorporate outcome-based contracting across its early childhood programs.

-Develop a cross-sectoral understanding of the cost of persistent homelessness in the country through integrating and analyzing data from across homelessness supports, health care, behavioral health, criminal justice, and emergency response systems.
+Develop a cross-sectoral understanding of the cost of persistent homelessness in the county through integrating and analyzing data from across homelessness supports, health care, behavioral health, criminal justice, and emergency response systems.

 Provide training to state and local governments on how to incorporate the principles of Pay for Success, outcomes-based contracting, and Active Performance Management into their service delivery systems.